Geometry - math word problems - page 11 of 165

 Given a triangle ABC: A (-1,3), B(2,-2), C(-4,-3).
 Determine the coordinates of the intersection of the heights and the coordinates of the intersection of the axes of the sides. - Angles - clock hands

 Find the angle that the large hand makes with the small hand of the clock - the central angle at 12:30.
 Find the magnitude of the smaller angle (if possible).
-(Help: it's enough if you calculate how big an angle the hands make if they are 1 minute apart. - Interior angles
+(Help: it's enough if you calculate how big an angle the hands make if they are 1 minute apart. - Mirror

 How far must Paul place a mirror to see the top of the tower 12 m high?
 The height of Paul's eyes above the horizontal plane is 160 cm, and Paul is from the tower distance of 20 m. - Luiza

-Point A has a distance (A, k) = 10 cm from a circle k with radius r = 4 cm and center S. Calculate: a) the distance of point A from the point of contact T if the tangent to the circle is drawn from point A b) the distance of the contact point T from the l
+Point A has a distance (A, k) = 10 cm from a circle k with radius r = 4 cm and center S. Calculate: a) the distance of point A from the point of contact T if the tangent to the circle is drawn from point A b) the distance of the contact point T from the l - The amphitheater

 Do you have unsolved math question and you need help?
 Ask a question, and we will try to solve it.
 We solve math question.